agelostsal/ams-push-server-cli/README.md

-  deactivate  Deactivates a subscription on a push server health      Performs a health check call help        Help about any command
+  deactivate  Deactivates a subscription on a push server health      Performs a health check call help        Help about any command list-one    Retrieves information about a subscription currently active on the push server

 Flags:
   -h, --help         help for this command